johno/casa/README.md

 _Work in progress._

 Yet another static site generator.
-Casa is a minimal, opinionated site generator that leverages lodash and folder conventions to ensure it is as lightweight as possible.
+Casa is a minimal, opinionated site generator that leverages lodash and folder conventions to ensure it's as lightweight as possible.

 ## Installation